HabitatFramework/UserGuide/menus/menus.rst

 .. seealso::
 	See :ref:`filter_by_incid_window` for more information.

-Allows users to filter the INCID records based upon non-spatial or complex criteria using the query builder.
+Allows users to filter the INCID records based upon non-spatial or complex criteria using the Filter by Incid window.
 Only INCID records matching the filter criteria will be available for viewing using the record selectors.

 |clearfilter| Clear Filter